NSLand/pages.nap/README.md

-# Nap - GitHub Pages
+# Lunomia - GitHub Pages

-This repository contains the GitHub Pages site for the Nap app, including legal documents and app information.
+This repository contains the GitHub Pages site for the Lunomia app, including legal documents and app information.

 ## Pages